annutt2031/BSA03_HowToRequirements/README.md

 ### 1. Ways to Elicite Requirements <div id="31"></div>

-Requirements elicitation is a collaborative analytical process together with stakeholders.
+Requirements elicitation is a collaborative analytical process with stakeholders.

-The requirements should be:
+Requirements should be discovered:

-- discovered - you will not always be told about their existence: for example, legal requirements for mandatory breaks in employee schedules;
+- discovered — you will not always be told that they exist: for example, legal requirements for mandatory breaks in employee schedules;
-- gathered - fixed, written down, so you don't lose them;
+- gathered — fixed, written down so you don't lose them;
-- set - for example, a constraint on the master's schedule: the client appointment must contain the master's lunch break time.
+- fixed — for example, a constraint on the master's schedule: the client appointment must include the master's lunch break.

 Requirements elicitation is something you need to prepare for:

-- gather information about the stakeholders and their concerns (if possible);
+- Gather information about the stakeholders and their concerns (if possible).
-- familiarize yourself with the domain and terminology;
+- Familiarize yourself with the domain and terminology.
-- examine what is known about the task and the problems to be solved;
+- Examine what is known about the task and the problems to be solved.
-- understand who is best to engage and with what methods.
+- Understand who is best to engage and with what methods.

 Once the requirements have been identified, they need to be agreed with the stakeholders.